arddluma/awesome-list-rpc-nodes-providers/README.md

 Checkout: [https://pokt.network](https://pokt.network)

-### Quicknode
+### QuickNode

-Quicknode is a multi-chain Web3 provider that connects application developers with a decentralized network of worldwide running endpoints.
+QuickNode is a multi-chain Web3 provider that connects application developers with a decentralized network of worldwide running endpoints.
 Application developers can create an endpoint and start working within minutes- for any of the actively supported chains.

-Quicknode currently supports RPC access to Ethereum, Solana, Avalanche, Polygon, Celo, Fantom, Optimism, BSC, Gnosis, Algorand to name a few.
+QuickNode currently supports RPC access to Ethereum, Solana, Avalanche, Polygon, Celo, Fantom, Optimism, BSC, Gnosis, Algorand to name a few.
 The list of supported chains is constantly growing, and the full list is available [here](https://www.quicknode.com/pricing).